phR0ze/examples-rs/macroquad_ui/README.md

 a unique `Id` for each group instance.

 ## Layout management
-Layout management objects provide policy and configuration to guide the automatic arrangement of child widgets within a parent widget including positioning and sizing dynamically for the available space.
+Layout management typically involves layout objects that provide policy and configuration to guide the automatic arrangement of child widgets within a parent widget including positioning and sizing dynamically for the available space.
 They are higher level constructs that allow you to move beyond exact postional coordinates.

 **References**:
 * [Qt Layout Management](https://doc.qt.io/qt-6/layout.html)
 * [GTK4 Layout managers](https://blog.gtk.org/2019/03/27/layout-managers-in-gtk-4/)
 * [GTK layout](https://itnext.io/understanding-gtk-layouts-13e5a36256fa)

+### Design considerations

+* **Design 1: add widgets to a layout object** -
+  Since we are dealing with an immediate mode Ui rather than a retained Ui, access to Ui component return values need to be immediately available.
+This means that in order to to add widgets to a layout object to later be drawn will require persisting the widget return values to be checked later.
+This also supposes that you have access to the widgets later to check the return values.

+* **Design 2: add layout to widgets** -
+  This design does allow for shared functionality in the layout to be leveraged by the widget, but still seems to require passing the same layout onto other widgets or extracting information from the layout for other widget layouts to use.
+This doesn't seem that different than design 3 and only adds complexity.

+* **Design 3: pass layout to widgets when needed** - Allows for the same shared functionality to be leveraged by widgets and by passing the same layout to multiple widgets or other layouts we can persist and track layout properties and history to be leveraged in later computations much like design 1, but without the loss of access to the return values.

 ### Start and End
 Start and end layout locations